 We use geranium in our Egyptian Rose & Sweet Orange Soap as shown in the opening photo.
-Geranium seems to particularly resonate with women and aids in dealing with our hormonal issues whether expressed through the skin, the body or the nerves.
+Geranium seems to particularly resonate with women and aids in dealing with our hormonal issues whether expressed through the skin, the body, or the nerves.
 This, along with the fact that it helps bring a radiant glow to your skin is why I include it in Susan’s Own Face Serum.
 If you have adult acne that appears to be hormonally triggered, then give this product a try.
 I developed it for my own issues with adult acne and used it with great success!

 Most of us don’t have scented geraniums in our garden, but there are quite a few scented varieties with a wide range of fragrances.
 To name a few: rose, nutmeg, lemon, lime, pineapple, and even chocolate.

 Unfortunately, we don’t have the same options with essential oils but we can blend the geranium smells with others to create different scent blends.
 Geranium is considered to blend well with lavender, clove, rose, orange blossom, jasmine, bergamot, and other citrusy scents.